 Saturday, February 4th, 2012 http://adamkhan.net/rambles/2001-a-space-odyssey-exemplary-luminous

 ach of our opening shots is a stunning landscape, more sky than earth, in keeping with Eastern sophistication.
 Our first signs of life are subtle: sounds of insects and birds.
-When we do have a sighting, it’s death, the skull of a fellow beast of some kind.
-(Or was our second view of life actually the words “THE DAWN OF MAN”—ah, the joys of a work you can trust.)
+When we do have a sighting, it’s death, the skull of a fellow beast of some kind — or was our second view of life actually the words “THE DAWN OF MAN”?
 Next: a recognizably human skeleton alongside the skull, unburied.
 Our man, or at least our apelike and hairy precursor, is a resigned vegetarian, living in groups among other herbivores, passively ignoring them until one of the four-legged fellows gets too close, then, irritated, he makes a display of aggression: I’m telling you, step away from the bush!
 Or, or, I’ll tell you to step away from the bush again!

 Within moments it’s the richest, most intelligent depiction of prehistoric man I’ve ever seen or read.
 The uncredited and unknown people in the ape-suits must be dancers; how they move is an incredibly energetic output for us.
 Contrast their physical reactions when witnessing the monolith to those of the astronauts in the newly-minted 21st century.
 Even while the song remains the same, the men in the space suits are practically motionless whereas the men in the ape suits go apeshit; you must wonder if the term wasn’t coined on this movie set.
 The crazed gesticulations are perfectly convincing, the repeated jolting back from touching the monolith a modern choreography.